raghvendrashrinet/Devops100/Docker-Network.md

   driver is a pluggable software component that tells Docker how to implement and manage core infrastructure resources like networking, storage, and logging.
   * Docker uses a pluggable architecture*
     ##### 1. Network Drivers (How containers talk)
-    -` bridge driver`: Tells Docker to use Linux bridging tools (brctl) and IPTables rules to create an isolated virtual switch on your local machine.
+    - ` bridge driver`: Tells Docker to use Linux bridging tools (brctl) and IPTables rules to create an isolated virtual switch on your local machine.
-    -` overlay driver`: Tells Docker to use VXLAN encapsulation tunnels to stretch a network across multiple separate servers [authId: overlay].
+    - ` overlay driver`: Tells Docker to use VXLAN encapsulation tunnels to stretch a network across multiple separate servers [authId: overlay].
-    - `macvlan driver`: Tells Docker to bypass virtual routing entirely and assign an actual, physical MAC address to a container, making it look like a physical machine on your home    router.
+    - ` macvlan driver`: Tells Docker to bypass virtual routing entirely and assign an actual, physical MAC address to a container, making it look like a physical machine on your home    router.
     ##### Others  Storage Drivers(How files are written) &  Logging Drivers (Where terminal outputs go)

     ---